-The assessment of options highlights the major operational difficulties associated with the landfill and other use options that primarily relate to lack of available sites and facilities and the nature of the material.
+The assessment of options highlights the major operational difficulties associated with the Sacrificial Landfill, Coastal Reclamation and Construction Fill, and Other Disposal Options and Reuse that primarily relate to lack of available sites and facilities and the nature of the material.
 There are also major costs associated with the need to construct landing, storage and drying facilities at the Port of Kirkcaldy, or elsewhere in the vicinity of Kirkcaldy.